 Shaping Science, Technology and Innovation Policy

-He co-authored with Ravi Pandit a book titled ‘Leap Frogging to Pole Vaulting: Creating the Magic of Radical yet Sustainable Transformation’, which won the best business book of the year award in the Tata Lit Festival in 2019.
+His book co-authored with Ravi Pandit & titled ‘Leap Frogging to Pole Vaulting: Creating the Magic of Radical yet Sustainable Transformation’, won the Best Business Book of the Year award at the Tata Lit Festival in 2019.
+His new book (2023) co-authored with Hersh Haladker, and titled ‘Exprovement: Exponential Improvement through Converging Parallels’ has become a national bestseller.

-He has been the Chairman of the Tata Affirmative Action Program (TAAP) Governing Council from 2012.
-TAAP supports programs to help scheduled casts and scheduled tribes.
+He has been the Chairman of the Tata Affirmative Action Program (TAAP) Governing Council since 2012.
+TAAP supports programs to help scheduled casts, scheduled tribes and other deprived sections of the society.

 Since 2007, he has been the President of the International Longevity Centre, India, which focuses on the challenges of the elderly, especially the poor ones.

 He has set up in his mother’s name Anjani Mashelkar Foundation, which gives the Anjani Mashelkar Inclusive Innovation Awards.
-Since 2007, these recognized innovators, who make high technology work for the poor.
+Since 2007, these recognised and supported the innovators, who make high technology work for the poor.

-He is the President of Swarupvardhini, an organization that does many activities for social inclusion and supports the education of deprived children.
+He is the President of Swarupvardhini, an organisation that does many activities for social inclusion and supports the education of deprived children.

 He chairs several awards committees that serve important social causes.
 These include Jamnalal Bajaj Awards for preserving and propagating Gandhian values, Earthcare Awards for outstanding climate change initiatives, FICCI – ISA awards for sanitation, etc.